UB-X1/LungCancer-Detector/README.md

 - Direct Contact: Send feedback, bug reports, or collaboration proposals via email [here](mailto:tranphucdangkhanh1011dl@gmail.com).

 Your contributions are a vital component in the refinement of this diagnostic tool.

-## 6. Infomation Author

-**Author**: Mrs.Binh Phuong Vo , Nhi Ngoc Thi Nguyen , Khanh Dang Phuc Tran.

-**Affiliation**: Dalat University

-**Date of Release**: December 27, 2025

-## 7. Disclaimer & License
-This software is developed exclusively for **educational and research purposes**.
-1. **Attribution**: Any form of reproduction, modification, or redistribution of the source code, in whole or in part, requires explicit permission from the author and proper citation of the source.
-2. **Non-Commercial**: Use of this project for commercial or for-profit activities is strictly prohibited without prior written consent.